Thousands to face cold snap without gas as temperatures set to plummet to -10C

 But with temperatures plunging below 0C overnight and thousands of people still left without heating or hot water, Sheffield City Council declared a major incident – with the outage said to have “spread further across the city” since Friday.

-“Over the weekend we were alerted to a contained situation and have been assisting Cadent as best we can,” said Council leader Terry Fox.
+“Over the weekend we were alerted to a contained situation and have been assisting Cadent as best we can,” said council leader Terry Fox.
 “Since then, the incident has progressed and spread further across the city.

 “With a colder spell due in the coming days it is important we and other organisations across the city collaborate to ensure all the residents affected are provided with the support they require, especially the most vulnerable.